Does God approve the Worship of Virgin Mary?

-Semiramis is known by numerous names: Ishtar, Astarte, Artemis, Aserah, Venus, Diana.
-She was: the Goddess of the Moon, the Queen of Heaven, the Goddess of fertility, Mother Earth, Mother nature, Eternal Virgin (see the Catholic doctrine of the Virgin Mary).
+Semiramis is known by numerous names: Ishtar, Astarte, Artemis, Asherah, Venus, Diana.
+She was: the Goddess of the Moon, the Queen of Heaven, the Goddess of fertility, Mother Earth, Mother Nature, Eternal Virgin (see the Catholic doctrine of the Virgin Mary).

 Where is the second commandment?